cloudify-cosmo/cloudify-cli/README.md

   - Install Cloudify CLI (temporary url, will be on PyPI soon):
   `pip install https://github.com/CloudifySource/cosmo-cli/archive/develop.zip`

   - Install a Cloudify provider extension (Openstack is used in this example):
-  `pip install https://github.com/CloudifySource/cloudify-openstack/archive/develop.zip`
+  `apt-get install python-dev # or the equivalent *nix version of this command` `pip install https://github.com/CloudifySource/cloudify-openstack/archive/develop.zip`

 <br>